top of page

 I often utilise materials which are commonly found in the modern cityscape.
 Construction materials such as high visibility foam tubing and hazard tape are particularly prevalent in my work.
 I enjoy using these materials to create an overlap between utility and creativity and between familiarity and the surreal.

-I see the outside world as the most challenging, natural and ancient of spaces to exhibit and work.
+I see the outside world as the most challenging, natural and ancient space to exhibit and work.

 Assemblage / Collage

-I view my compulsion to pick up litter as similar to treasure hunting or contemporary archaeology.
-I receive a genuine thrill from finding a broken shard of, metal, glass or plastic which holds it's own story and somehow begs me to pick it up.
+I receive a genuine thrill from finding a broken shard of metal, glass or plastic which holds it's own story, looks interesting and somehow begs me to pick it up.

 .

-These objects inevitably form collections which can broadly be categorised into four types: Unique items, multiple items, talismanic treasures, or convas'.
+Over time, these objects form collections which can broadly be categorised into four types: Unique items, multiple items, talismanic treasures, or objects touched by a human hand.

-Multiple items such as arms of spectacles, beer bottle caps, nitrous oxide cannisters or destroyed credit cards etc. take on further utility/importance when gathered in great numbers.
+Multiple items such as arms of spectacles, beer bottle caps, cigarette lighters or destroyed credit cards take on further utility and importance when gathered in great numbers.

 When amassed in quantity these items can become units from which larger objects can be made.

-Quantity itself can aslo be a powerful reflection of the wastfulness or brutality of humanity.
+Quantity itself can also be a powerful reflection of the wastefulness of consumerist society.

-Talismanic objects or treasures could be archaeological artifacts, natural items found in places of importance or which resemble living things.
+Tallismanic objects or treasures could be archaeological artifacts, natural items found in places of importance or which resemble living things.
+They could also be intensely personal objects which act as a form of diary or memento mori.

-They may titilate my inner Magpie and be interesting for their patina, shine or sheer beauty.
-This category is broad and can take any form or scale whilst incorporating a wide-range of materials.
+These objects most commonly titillate my inner Magpie and be interesting for their patina, shine or sheer beauty.
+They can take any form or scale whilst incorporating a wide-range of materials.

-The resulting assemblages act as personal diary, social anthropological record, objects of curiosity and historic document of place.
+The resulting assemblages which are created from these objects act as personal diary, social anthropological record, objects of curiosity and historic document of place.
+They also highlight societal waste and the potential creativity within recycling.

 bottom of page